• Public Skating

 Cost: Admission and skate rental – $5 (no discount for your own skates).

-These 45-minute sessions (no ice cut) are held Wednesday mornings and are for preschool-age children and their parent or caregiver.
+Parent and Tot Skates are 45-minutes long (no ice cut) and are for preschool-age children and their parent or caregiver.
 Sessions are limited to 50 skaters and skate aids ARE allowed during these sessions.

 Cost: Admission and skate rental – $5.
 All skaters, regardless of age are charged.
 Helmets are required for children.